JuliaMath/Roots.jl/README.md

 This package contains simple routines for finding roots of continuous scalar functions of a single real variable.
-The basic interface is through the function `fzero` which dispatches to an appropriate algorithm based on its arguments:
+The basic interface is through the function `fzero` which dispatches to an appropriate algorithm based on its argument(s):

 * `fzero(f::Function, a::Real, b::Real)` and
   `fzero(f::Function, bracket::Vector)` call the